ruthvikjonna/ESG-Data-Consolidation-Engine/README.md

 - **24+ customer interviews** with sustainability managers, ESG consultants, and compliance officers
 - **3 MVP iterations**: No-code (Zapier + Google Sheets), V1 (hard-coded), V2 (full-stack)
 - **Key insights**: While the pain point was real, customers weren't willing to pay for the solution at scale
-- **Decision to pivot**: After 2.5 weeks of development, moved to a different sustainability-focused opportunity
+- **Decision to pivot**: After 2.5 weeks of interviews + development + reiteration, moved to a different sustainability-focused opportunity

 ## Technical Architecture